Laravel-Backpack/NewsCRUD/README.md

 An admin panel for menu items on Laravel 5, using [Backpack\CRUD](https://github.com/Laravel-Backpack/crud).
 Add, edit, reorder, nest, rename menu items and link them to [Backpack\PageManager](https://github.com/Laravel-Backpack/pagemanager) pages, external link or custom internal link.

+> ### Security updates and breaking changes
+> Please **[subscribe to the Backpack Newsletter](http://eepurl.com/bUEGjf)** so you can find out about any security updates, breaking changes or major features.
+We send an email every 1-2 months.

 ## Install

 Since NewsCRUD is just a Backpack\CRUD example, you can choose to install it one of two ways.